 Best Practices for Online Teaching

-The Best Practices checklist is a compilation of best practices associated with teaching online courses.
-Instructors are expected to follow these steps.
+The Best Practices for Online Teaching checklist is a compilation of best practices associated with teaching asynchronous online courses.

 Faculty interested in creating or significantly revising an online or hybrid course should visit our course development process page.
 This timeline will help you plan your course and complete all the necessary paperwork.